• Blogs

 You can start a SIP in gold mutual funds or gold ETFs using apps or online platforms, just like a regular SIP.

-1. What is Lock-In Period in ULIPs?
+1. What is the Lock-In Period in ULIPs?

 It is the minimum time (usually 5 years) you must stay invested in a ULIP before you can withdraw money.

-1. Which lump sum is best for 5 years?
+1. Which lumpsum is best for 5 years?

 For 5 years, consider debt mutual funds or balanced funds that are less risky than stocks but give better returns than savings accounts.